-\textit{Nonlinear position measurement scheme.}---The radiation-pressure interaction is described by the cubic Hamiltonian $H/\hbar=-{g}_{0}{a}^{\dagger}a(b+b^{\dagger})$, where $g_{0}$ is the optomechanical coupling rate, and $a$ ($b$) is the annihilation operator of the cavity field (mechanical mode).
-In addition to this nonlinearity, the full response of the cavity itself is also nonlinear, i.e. the resulting optical phase shift depends nonlinearly on the mechanical position and asymptotes to $\pm \pi$ for large mechanical displacements.
+\textit{Nonlinear position measurement scheme.}---Radiation pressure is described by the cubic Hamiltonian $H/\hbar=-{g}_{0}{a}^{\dagger}a(b+b^{\dagger})$, where $g_{0}$ is the optomechanical coupling rate, and $a$ ($b$) is the annihilation operator of the cavity field (mechanical mode).
+In addition to this nonlinearity, the full response of the cavity itself is also nonlinear, i.e. the optical phase shift depends nonlinearly on the mechanical position and asymptotes to $\pm \pi$ for large displacements.
 The combination of these nonlinearities are captured by the Heisenberg-Langevin and input-output equations, which yields the relation $\aout=f(\Xm)\ain$, where $\ain$ and $\aout$ are the optical input and output fields and $f(\Xm)=\left[1+\rmi\left(\frac{\mu}{2}{\Xm}+\frac{\Delta}{\kappa}\right)\right]/\left[1-\rmi\left(\frac{\mu}{2}{\Xm}+\frac{\Delta}{\kappa}\right)\right]$ is the nonlinear response function.
-Here, $\Xm$ ($\Pm$) is the dimensionless mechanical position (momentum) quadrature, $\mu=\sqrt{8}g_{0}/\kappa$ is the nonlinear coupling strength, $\kappa$ is the cavity amplitude decay rate, and $\Delta$ is the cavity detuning.
-In Fig.~\ref{fig_1_main}(a), we plot the optical phase $\varphi(\Xm)=\arg(f)$ and the dimensionless mechanical momentum kick per photon $\partial{\varphi}(\Xm)/\partial\Xm$ to {{help}} visualize these nonlinearities. {{We then}} obtain the nonlinear optomechanical unitary $U=\rme^{\rmi\varphi(\Xm)\nl}$, where $\nl$ is the photon number operator of the field entering or leaving the cavity for {{the optical mode of interest.}} Notably, the only approximation made here is that the cavity is adiabatic, i.e. $\dot{a} \simeq 0$.
-Thus, our framework is applicable beyond the linearized regime, and furthermore, overcomes the limitations of previous works that model the optomechanical interaction as $\rme^{\rmi\mu\nl\Xm}$, e.g. Refs.~\cite{pikovski2012probing,wang2017enhancing}, by accounting for the nonlinear response of the cavity.
+Here, $\Xm$ ($\Pm$) is the dimensionless mechanical position (momentum) quadrature, $\mu=\sqrt{8}g_{0}/\kappa$ is the nonlinear coupling strength, $\kappa$ is the cavity amplitude decay rate, which is dominated by external coupling and $\Delta$ is the detuning from the cavity's resonance at zero mechanical displacement.
+In Fig.~\ref{fig_1_main}(a), we plot the optical phase $\varphi(\Xm)=\arg(f)$ and the dimensionless mechanical momentum kick per photon $\partial{\varphi}(\Xm)/\partial\Xm$ to {{help}} visualize these nonlinearities. {{We then}} obtain the nonlinear optomechanical unitary $U=\rme^{\rmi\varphi(\Xm)\nl}$, where $\nl$ is the photon number operator of the field entering or leaving the cavity.
+Notably, for this model, the only approximation made here is that the cavity is adiabatic, i.e. $\dot{a} \simeq 0$~\cite{supp}.
+Thus, our framework is applicable beyond the linearized regime, and furthermore, overcomes the limitations of previous works that model the optomechanical interaction as $\rme^{\rmi\mu\nl\Xm}$, e.g. Refs~\cite{pikovski2012probing,wang2017enhancing}, by accounting for the nonlinear response of the cavity.
 Fig.~\ref{fig_1_main}(b) shows the rotation of an optical coherent state $\ket{\alpha}$ by angle $\varphi(\Xm)$ following the nonlinear optomechanical interaction, where information about the mechanical position is encoded on both the optical phase $\Pl$ and amplitude $\Xl$ quadratures.
-The optical field is then measured by a general-dyne detector (cf.~Fig.~\ref{fig_1_main}(c)), which uses two homodyne detectors to measure both optical quadratures in a proportion controlled by a variable beamsplitter $\Ubs$ with transmission coefficient $\zeta$.
+The optical field is then measured by general-dyne detection (cf.~Fig.~\ref{fig_1_main}(c)), which uses two homodyne detectors to measure both optical quadratures in a proportion controlled by a variable beamsplitter $\Ubs$ with transmission coefficient $\zeta$.